TechnologyMasters/techmasters.chat/conduct/index.md

 #### Community Rules

-1. **Do Not Spam** — Posting irrelevant, overly-long, annoying, repetitive, or inappropriate messages are considered spam and are disallowed.
-This includes posting the same message to multiple channels or using a bot or script to post on your behalf.
+1. **Do Not Spam** — Spam manifests itself in many ways, including bulk/bot-generated messages, profanity, insults, hate speech, malicious links, fraudulent reviews, fake friends, and by posting personally identifiable information or irrelevant content.
+Violators will be banned.
-2. **No Self-Promotions or Solicitations** — Posting community invites, ads, surveys, or other solicitations are also disallowed, including unsolicited direct messages to other users.
-User Promotions are only allowed in #showcase and #events, except for surveys and invites.
+2. **Keep Ads In Their Place** — Promotions for user-associated products, projects, and services are ONLY allowed in #showcase and #events.
+Surveys, community invites, unsolicited direct messages, and other solicitations are not allowed anywhere.
+Violators may be warned or banned.
 3. **Use The Jobs Board** — All job postings must be posted through the jobs board at https://techmasters.chat/jobs or in #jobs.
 No job may be posted that involves fraud, scams, hacking, discrimination, or any situation that may be illegal in the jurisdiction in which the job is located.
 4. **Be Friendly and Respectful** — No harassment, hate speech, racism, sexism, malicious trolling, etc. You may be banned immediately and without warning or recourse.
 Additionally, be aware we have an incredibly varied user base when it comes to knowledge, so please be patient and help each other.
 5. **No NSFW or Obscene Content** — This includes text, images, or links featuring nudity, sex, hard violence, or other graphically disturbing content.